msu-graphics-group/vk_graphics_basic/README.md

 This project implements basic forward rendering on a 3d scene in Hydra Renderer XML format (https://github.com/Ray-Tracing-Systems/HydraAPI, http://www.raytracing.ru/)

-This project is a simplified part of https://gitlab.com/vsan/chimera which implements other example rendering types (including various approaches to use hardware accelerated ray tracing).
+This project is a simplified part of https://gitlab.com/vsan/chimera which implements other example rendering types (including various approaches to using hardware accelerated ray tracing).

 ## Build